Iron Filters: The Complete Guide

 - The pH of your water

-In general, most iron filters require your water to have a neutral pH of 7.
-If the pH of your water is too low or too high, it's harder for the iron filter to take iron out of the water and/or keep the iron dissolved.
+In general, most iron filters require your water to have a neutral pH of around 7.
+If the pH of your water is too low or too high, it’s harder for the iron filter to remove iron effectively and keep the system performing properly.

-The iron filter we recommend the most is the Fleck 2.5 Cubic Foot 2510AIO Iron Filter/Katalox Light.
-But each situation is different, and that's why we have on-staff support that can help.
-If you have questions or concerns reach out to us at 800-460-5810, or email us at support@midatlanticwater.net.
+The iron filter we recommend most often is the Fleck 2.5 Cubic Foot 2510AIO Iron Filter/Katalox Light.
+But every situation is different, which is why we have on-staff support that can help.
+If you have questions or concerns, reach out to us at 800-460-5810, or email us at support@midatlanticwater.net.

 To Recap

-Here are a couple of the questions we answered in our complete iron filter guide:
+Here are a couple of the questions we answered in this complete iron filter guide:

 - What are the different types of iron you could have in your water?